First Walkers

 Causes of Hyperhidrosis in Kids

-• Nerve signalling issues: In some cases, nerve signals controlling sweat glands become overactive, triggering excessive sweating.
+• Nerve Signalling Issues: In some cases, nerve signals controlling sweat glands become overactive, triggering excessive sweating.

-• Underlying medical conditions: In rare instances, hyperhidrosis can be the result of thyroid or neurological issues or the use of certain medications.
+• Underlying Medical Conditions: In rare instances, hyperhidrosis can be the result of thyroid or neurological issues or the use of certain medications [2].

 Note: Consult a medical professional if you're concerned about excessive sweating impacting your child's life.
 They can assess the situation and recommend appropriate treatment options.